Duration: 2.5 hrs aprox. Difficulty:

 The finish line

-Just a little further to the Flotterstone Inn, for a well-earned pint and a hearty lunch or supper.
+Just a little further to the Flotterstone Inn and Pentland Cafe Express, for a well-earned pint and a hearty lunch or a coffee and large slice of cake.
 You have most definitely earned it!